-Stoddard Peak Trail is a 10.3 mile moderately trafficked out and back trail located near Claremont, CA and is rated as moderate.
+Stoddard Peak Trail is a 10.3 mile moderately trafficked out and back trail located near Claremont, California and is rated as moderate.
 The trail is primarily used for hiking and is accessible from October until May.
 Dogs are also able to use this trail.

 Really nice and amazing trail.
 A lot a rocks so where appropriate shoes.